AljosaMilenkovic/AljosaMilenkovic.github.io/papers.md

 - **Milenković, Aljoša** (2025b).
 “Replication data for: *Hyperraising and copy raising are structurally different: experimental evidence from Serbian*.”
 Harvard Dataverse, V4.
 [DOI](https://doi.org/10.7910/DVN/JHH7MQ)
 - **Milenković, Aljoša** (2025a).
 "Replication Data for: *Superadditive cumulativity in categorical prosodic patterns: Prosodic minimality in Bosnian/Croatian/Montenegrin/Serbian*."
 Harvard Dataverse, V1.
 [DOI](https://doi.org/10.7910/DVN/1V64L2)

+### Selected presentations

+See my CV for the comprehensive list.

+- *Stress-tone-weight interaction in poetic meter: South Slavic folk meter revisited*.
+Talk at AMP 2025, UC Berkeley (with Kevin Ryan, Harvard) [slides](/amp25.pdf)
+- *OCP-place beyond phonotactics: sandhi place restrictions in Croatian*.
+Talk at the 31st Manchester Phonology Meeting. [slides](/mfm31.pdf)
+- *Hyperraising and copy raising are structurally different: against the unified base-generation account*.
+Talk at CLS 61. [slides](/cls61.pdf)
+- *Gradient similarity in antigemination: evidence from allomorph selection*.
+Talk at OCP 22, University of Amsterdam. [slides](/ocp.pdf)
+- *Inversion and remorphologization in the Šatrovački language game*.
+Talk at RFP 2024, Université de Picardie à Amiens (with Andrew Nevins, UCL). [slides](/rfp.pdf)
+- *Stratification is not enough: Within-stratum countershifting in Gallipoli Serbian*.
+Talk at FASL 33, Dalhousie University, Halifax, NS. [slides](/fasl.pdf)
+- *Sonority thresholds and phonological change: Presonorant Lengthening in BCMS revisited*.
+Talk at ESHP 6, The University of Edinburgh. [slides](/eshp.pdf)
+- *How powerful is too powerful?
+Constraint conjunction in weighted constraint grammar and its typological consequences*.
+Talk at AMP 2023, Johns Hopkins University (Zoom). [slides](/amp23.pdf)